malthe/chameleon/README.rst

 --------

 Chameleon compiles templates to Python byte-code.
-It includes a complete implementation of the Zope Page Templates (ZPT) language.
+It includes a complete implementation of the Zope Page Templates (ZPT) language and a partial implementation of the Genshi language.

 The engine itself performs 10-15 times better than the reference implementation and real-world benchmarks show an overall performance